DevAkintunde/frupal/src/library/frupal/README.md

 profile_fields: ["field_first_name", "field_last_name", "field_phone_nos"]

-Please follow this partner for this to work
+Please follow this pattern for this to work

 1. Only drupal machine names are valid.
 2. Referenced fields should be preceeded with a square bracket containing 'relation'